maggiedoch/artificialFoveation/README.md

 My next steps will be:

-(1) Adding instructions for reporting targets and no-target trials,
+(1) Adding participant instructions for reporting targets and no-target trials,

 (2) Requiring participants to center cursor between trials,

 (3) Set a min. time between trials (Spamming the spacebar kinda breaks everything),

-(4) Maybe making the L's offset a bit to vary distractor similarity to target?, and
+(4) Maybe making the L's offset a bit to vary distractor similarity to target?

-(5) Debugging some feedback errors